 Skip to main content

-Up to twelve scholarships a semester are awarded to eligible incoming or current JCCC students who plan to study in a STEM* field, including:
+Apply to become a JCCC STEM Scholar!
+If you are an incoming or current JCCC student with demonstrated financial need who plans to pursue a 4-year degree in a STEM field, including:

 • Physical Sciences